Enjoy winter in Aomori Prefecture! 3 recommended winter festivals!

 Towada's specialty, barayaki.
 Photo courtesy of Lake Towada Winter Story Executive Committee

-Towada's specialty " barayaki " and Misawa's specialty " paika nabe ," as well as pork soup, ramen, gyoza, pork skewers, pizza, and more.
-A giant kamakura (snow hut) built within the venue will be transformed into a " kamakura bar ," where you can enjoy cocktails served in glasses made from ice.
+Towada's specialty "bara-yaki" and Misawa's specialty "paika-nabe," as well as food stalls selling pork soup, ramen, dumplings, pork skewers, and pizza.
+A giant snow dome built within the venue will be transformed into a "snow dome bar," where you can enjoy cocktails in glasses made of ice.

 Lake Towada Winter Story 2025 <Information>